Should all fitness instructors charge $50 and up for in-person and online classes?

 This made me think, What's In the Middle?

-I have also gleaned that paying them an appropriate service fee makes them feel valued as professional personnel, allowing all customers to receive even better services.
+Paying them an appropriate service fee makes them feel valued as professional personnel, allowing all customers to receive even better services.

 Fitness Instructors also have to show up and be present.
 I have also dealt with instructors who are not as professional as others.